-If you have a professional qualification or specialist knowledge, it might make it a bit easier deciding where to start.
-It could be as simple as setting up a private practice and sub-contracting back into your industry.
+If you have a professional qualification or specialist knowledge, it makes it a bit easier to decide where to start.
+It could be as simple as setting up a private practice with some sub-contracting back into your industry.

 You may need some help exploring what might work for you.

 That is, having a better idea of what you would like to do, and can do, in a business that suits your interests and abilities and one that customers or clients will pay you for.

 But that is not sufficient in itself.

 No-how means recognising that you’re not really sure about how it all works.
-That you will need a better understanding of how a business works.
-How to develop products that sell, and how you can actually sell them in a digital world and turn your idea into something that makes you money.
+That you need a better understanding of how a business works.
+How to develop products that sell.
+How to sell them in a digital world—turning your skill or idea into a product that makes you money.

-To make this shift to know-how there are a number of steps to consider:
+To make this shift to know-how there are a number of steps:

-We are talking simple here, not huge plans, almost back of the napkin stuff and not much more than that.
-We want to create a picture of what is possible, to get a clearer idea of what you want to do and how to get there, but also what you don’t want to do.
+We are talking simple here, not huge plans, almost back of the napkin stuff.
+We want to create a picture of what is possible, to get a clearer picture of what you want to do and how to get there.
+That also means what you don’t want to do.
 There is an element of guesswork involved, and you will need to be comfortable with this.

 How to sell your products or services

-This is where you plan out how you’re going to connect your idea, products or services with the customers or clients who will want to pay you for them.
-They are out there looking for you.
+This is how you connect your products or services with customers or clients who want to pay for them.